-During fiscal year 2020, none of the Company's executive officers served on the board of directors (or a compensation committee thereof or other board committee performing equivalent functions) of any entities that had one or more executive officers serve on the compensation committee or on the board of directors.
+During fiscal year 2022, none of the Company's executive officers served on the Board (or a compensation committee thereof or other board committee performing equivalent functions) of any entities that had one or more executive officers serve on the compensation committee or on the Board.
 No current or past executive officers or employees of the Company or its affiliates serve on the compensation committee.